laresistenciadelbit/addons_firefox/nhenteng/README.md

 # nhentaieng

-**This add-on show only english content in nhentai.net
+**This add-on show only english content in nhentai .net/.com

 ## What it does